mpv-player/mpv/DOCS/man/input.rst

     A string containing the currently active clipboard backend.
     See ``--clipboard-backends`` option for the list of available backends.

+``player-operation-mode``
+    A read-only string of the current player operation mode, mirroring the ``--player-operation-mode`` option.
+To set operation mode, set the option at startup instead.

 ``clock``
     The current local time in hour:minutes format.